hyttmi/cellframe-masternode-webui/README.md

 ## Configuration

-**NOTICE: Email feature supports only GMail for now.
-And for using it, you MUST HAVE 2-factor authentication enabled and you HAVE TO create an app password from this link: https://myaccount.google.com/apppasswords**

 Configuration of the plugin is done by editing `cellframe-node.cfg` file in `/opt/cellframe-node/etc/cellframe-node.cfg`.
 You just need to add new section `[webui]` to the end of the file and below that, add the settings which you want to change:

 - `accent_color=FFFFFF` - Use hex code color as the accent color (without #).